apix0n/Armus/README.md

 <details>
     <summary>Code to create a character</summary>

-If you can't use `accm.sh`, edit the codes below.
+If you can't use `./other/addcharacter.sh`, edit the codes below.

 With an acknowledgement in the dedicated section: (+ golden name)
 ```html